Biden vaccine mandate for firms with 100-plus workers gets mixed reviews in Washington state

 Similar uncertainty surrounds plans, still in development, by King County to require vaccine verification for some nonessential indoor businesses and venues.

-“We don’t know for sure which member businesses will be impacted, nor do we know how this program will be enforced,” said Rachel Smith, president and CEO of the Seattle Metropolitan Chamber of Commerce, which has a contract from the county to provide technical assistance to companies implementing the requirement.
+“We don’t know for sure which member businesses will be impacted, nor do we know how this program will be enforced,” said Rachel Smith, president and CEO of the Seattle Metropolitan Chamber of Commerce, which has proposed working with the county on technical assistance and outreach to companies implementing the requirement.

 In the meantime, some employers seemed resigned to the mandate despite some misgivings.